Adelaide Festival: History

-After some difficulties under the directorship of Peter Sellars in the lead up to the 2002 Adelaide Festival, it was once again regarded as very strong, with its reputation intact as the pre-eminent event in the country, by 2006.
+After the difficulties under the directorship of Peter Sellars in the lead up to the 2002 Adelaide Festival, it was once again regarded as very strong, with its reputation intact as the pre-eminent event in the country, by 2006.

 The Adelaide Festival moved from a biennial to annual event from 2012.

 David Sefton was appointed as artistic director for a three-year tenure in 2013, then extended for another year.
 The 2013 program included for the first time, a three-night "festival within a festival": Unsound Adelaide presented international artists playing multi-dimensional electronic music.

 Neil Armfield and Rachel Healy were appointed in 2015 and took over from Sefton as co-artistic directors from the 2017 festival, which included the landmark opera production of Barrie Kosky's Saul.
 Their contracts were extended twice, and due to finish with the 2023 festival.
 However, the 2021 and 2022 festivals were affected by frequently changing restrictions imposed by the government due to various waves of the COVID-19 pandemic in South Australia, which was challenging for the organisers, and also Armfield had some health issues.

 In March 2022 it was announced that Ruth Mackenzie would be taking over from 2023, although Armfield and Healy had already confirmed or organised most of the major events for the festival.
 In August 2024 it was announced that Mackenzie had been appointed Program Director, Arts, Culture and Creative Industries Policy within the Department of the Premier and Cabinet, and that former Brett Sheehy would take over the role as AD until a new one is appointed for the 2026 festival.
 In March 2025 Matthew Lutton was announced as the new festival director for a three-year term.
 Lutton was previously artistic director and co-CEO of the Malthouse Theatre in Melbourne for nine years.

 In June 2025, it was announced that Julian Hobba was leaving the co-CEO role at the State Theatre Company of South Australia to become executive director of the Adelaide Festival from September, replacing Kath Mainland in the role.
+Although he considered resigning in the wake of the 2026 Writers' Week debacle, he decided to stay on, and had been assured of the festival's future independence from government.